Dia Frampton: 2011–2013: Red and embarking on solo career

-Frampton's single, "The Broken Ones," was released on November 15, 2011, and her solo album, Red, was released on December 6, 2011.
-Frampton wrote (or co-wrote) every song on Red.
-Notable co-written songs include "Billy the Kid", which she wrote with Mark Foster and Isom Innis, lead singer and keyboard player for Foster the People respectively, "Hearts out to Dry," which she wrote with her sister, Meg, and "Bullseye," which she wrote with Isabella Summers, the keyboard player for Florence and the Machine.
+Frampton's debut single, "The Broken Ones", was released on November 15, 2011, and her solo album, Red, was released on December 6.
+Frampton co-wrote every song on the album.
+Notable co-written songs include "Billy the Kid", which she wrote with Mark Foster and Isom Innis, lead singer and keyboard player for Foster the People respectively, "Hearts out to Dry", which she wrote with her sister, Meg, and "Bullseye", which she wrote with Isabella Summers, the keyboard player for Florence and the Machine.

 She was the opening act for her coach, Blake Shelton, on his Well Lit & Amplified tour.
 Shelton insisted that she had earned her spot on his tour and he was not doing her any favors.
 She later was a supporting act for The Fray in their sold out US tour in the Midwest and the West Coast from April to May 2011.
 Her own solo US tour took place from February to July 2012, with Canadian singer-songwriter Andrew Allen as her opening act.

-Meg & Dia (whose members had joined Dia on the Blake Shelton tour) confirmed their disbandment in October 2012.
+Meg & Dia, whose members had joined Dia on the Blake Shelton tour, confirmed their disbandment in October 2012.

-She covered the Korean song, "Lonely" by 2NE1, as an acoustic ballad in English for allkpop.com to promote her later concert in Seoul, Korea.
+She covered the Korean song, "Lonely" by 2NE1, as an acoustic ballad in English for Allkpop.com to promote her later concert in Seoul, Korea.
 On December 30, 2012, she sang a solo of "Heartless" and performed "We Are The Champions" with the final 8 of The Voice of Vietnam.
 In January 2013, Dia held a small tour, staging concerts across Southeast Asian countries Vietnam, Singapore, Philippines, Thailand, Malaysia and Indonesia.
 She also collaborated with Singto Numchok on his singles "Gift" and "Coffee Mate" in Thailand.